Discover the remarkable women who escaped Nazi persecution and helped to transform photography in Britain.

 15 October 2020

 Photographers Dragana Jurisic, Amak Mahmoodian and Eileen Perrier discussed how their personal histories of migration and exile have influenced their work.

 Another Eye: online conference

-We are delighted to announce the Another Eye conference, celebrating the contribution of women refugee photographers who came to Britain after 1933.
+Our popular Another Eye conference explored the contribution of women refugee photographers who came to Britain after 1933.
 Further information

 02 August 2020